 Nothing spoils a first impression like typos and grammatical errors in a resume.
 If this isn’t your strong suit, have a friend who’s good with words read it over for you.
 Many times, fresh eyes can catch things that you miss.

-Also, it’s possible that you use a lot of cool abbreviations and insider terms in your field.
-Those should be left out of (or spelled out on) your grad-school resume.
+Also, it’s possible that you use a lot of abbreviations or insider terms known only in your field.
+Those should be spelled out for clarity or removed from your grad-school resume if they're not relevant to your application.

 “I see a lot of acronyms in applications, especially from people coming from the tech field or the military,” Hernandez says.
 “Remember that you’re giving this to an admissions reader who may know little or nothing about your particular job function or industry.
 It’s important to use terminology that people outside your field would understand.”